Do Go On - 345 - Dame Julie Andrews

 There you go.

-And I don't know if it's just because I was a child
+And I don't know if it's just because I was a child and also it was an old movie.

-so everybody seems really, really old.
+So everybody seems really, really old.

 But if you'd gone to my head, I would have said probably 50.